re50urces/Awesome-AI/README.md

 - [albert](https://albert.ai/?ref=awe50meAI) `albert is your self-learning digital marketing ally`
 - [clickable](https://www.clickable.so/?ref=awe50meAI) `Generate ads in seconds with AI`
 - [Robin](https://www.hellorobin.ai/?ref=awe50meAI) `The Future of Sales Automation.`
+- [cody](https://www.meetcody.ai/?ref=awe50meAI) `Cody is an intelligent AI assistant like ChatGPT – with the added benefit of being able to train it on your business, your team, your processes, and your clients with your own knowledge base.
+Use Cody to support your team, answer questions, help with creative work, troubleshoot issues, and brainstorm ideas.`

 ## design tools
 - [beautiful ai](https://www.beautiful.ai/?ref=awe50meAI) `Presentation software that designs for you.`